aniketwdubey/Expense-Sharing-Application-using-FastAPI/README.md

 #### Balance Sheet Endpoints:
 - `GET /balance/{user_id}`: Retrieve the balance sheet for a specific user.
+- `GET /balance/`: Retrieve overall balances for all users.
 - `GET /balance/download`: Download the balance sheet as a file.

 ### 6. Data Models